AGENDD/RWKV-ASR/README.md

 This repo is developed on [RWKV-PEFT](https://github.com/JL-er/RWKV-PEFT).
 It follows the framwork of SLAM_ASR and opens the state tuning for RWKV models.
-This realizes high-accuracy ASR based on RWKV language model.
+This realizes high-accuracy and instruction-free ASR based on RWKV language model.

 # Environment